 Troubleshooting: Client Devices with IP Address Issues

-Sample Issue: Client device (such as a laptop) will show a message saying another device is using that IP Address.
+Sample Issue: Client device (such as a laptop) displays a message saying another device is using the same IP Address.

 1. Edit the DHCP range as described in the steps above and make the range larger, providing more IP addresses.
 Adjust the Start and End fields to have a larger range.